AllianceBioversityCIAT/onecgiar-risk-module/README.md

 - Angular for frontend https://angular.io/docs

+We implemented an OpenAPI Module in Risk management to make it easy for frontend developers and other applications to understand easily how to consume the Risk management data

+You can visit the OpenAPI module at https://api.risk.cgiar.org/ or the root directory of your backend server

 ## Authors
 The following people have made significant contributions to the technical development of Risk Management: